netdata/go.d.plugin/modules/whoisquery/README.md

 ```
 Needs only `source`.

-Use `days_until_expiration_warning` and `days_until_expiration_critical` for each job to indicate the expiry warning and critical days, the default values are 90 and 30 days.
+Use `days_until_expiration_warning` and `days_until_expiration_critical` for each job to indicate the expiry warning and critical days.
+The default values are 90 for warning, and 30 days for critical.

 Here is an example: